 Researchers in psychology have determined that next to the loss of a spouse or child, making a move produces the highest stress in an individual.
 No wonder that as a tenant nears the end of the lease, there is a different set of dynamics than any other time during the lease.
 Other than trying to vacate by the moveout date, the biggest concern most tenants have is if they are going to get their deposit back.

-The short answer is that the tenant is entitled to all of the deposit, less any previously agreed deductions (such as professional carpet cleaning) and less any outstanding balances for rent, repairs, and charges to make the unit ready for the next tenant.
+The short answer is that if the tenant is in compliance with the lease, the tenant is entitled to all of the deposit, less any previously agreed deductions (such as professional carpet cleaning) and less any outstanding balances for rent, repairs, and charges to make the unit ready for the next tenant.

 The long answer (and the more accurate answer) is found in the lease terms, which include the landlord's rules and regulations.

-Tenants are advised to reread the lease in preparation for moveout.
+In addition to checking the move-in inventory and condition form, tenants should reread the lease in preparation for moveout.
 If they don't follow the agreement they signed, they might incur otherwise unnecessary charges and other unwanted surprises.

-For example, utilities are to be left on until checkout.
-If the landlord has to turn on utilities because the tenant had them turned off prior to checkout, then the tenant will be charged the cost of putting the utilties in the landlord's name, plus the fee agreed in the lease to get them turned on.
+For example, utilities should be left on until after checkout has been completed.
+If the landlord has to turn on utilities because the tenant had them turned off prior to checkout, then the tenant will be charged the cost of putting the utilities in the landlord's name, plus the fee agreed in the lease to get them turned on.

 Sunn Window Cleaning 444-5505, 970-1525